Hot car hacks to keep your car cool

-HOUSTON (KTRK) --This intense summer heat is not only dangerous, it's also uncomfortable, especially when you have to drive in it.
+HOUSTON, Texas (KTRK) --This intense summer heat is not only dangerous, it's also uncomfortable, especially when you have to drive in it.
 So what's the best way to cool off your car quickly?
 We learned some "hot car hacks" from a mechanic who helps overheated cars and overheated drivers.

 "It's a good idea to crack your window just a little bit to get that heat out of your car," mechanic Sam Elnahas said.